-3D printing technology has come a long way since then, and I've doubled down by getting into 3D scanning and even laser cutting, which lets you sculpt real-world designs from leather and wood.
+3D-printing technology has come a long way in recent years, and I've even doubled down by getting into 3D scanning and laser cutting, which lets you sculpt real-world designs from leather and wood.

 Entry-level 3D printers

-If you're set on a resin printer, this is the best 3D printer for you.
-Resin printers are the next step up in rapid prototyping design technology when you want your printing to look as high quality as anything assembled in a factory.
-Just be warned: The liquid resin is harder to work with, and it requires both good ventilation and a portable UV light to properly cue.
-This model is extremely popular with board game hobbyists who want to print pro-looking miniatures, and sometimes you'll see it fall in price from around $250 to just under $200.
-It's currently listed at $260 on Amazon, but you can apply a $50 coupon at checkout that brings the price down to $210.
+Resin printers are the next step up in rapid prototyping design technology when you want your printing to look as high quality as possible.
+Just be warned: The liquid resin is harder to work with, and it requires both good ventilation and a portable UV light to properly cure.
+This model is extremely popular with board game hobbyists who want to print pro-looking miniatures, and sometimes you'll see it fall in price.

 Midrange 3D printers